Almaviva-SPC/elastick_host/roles/ansible-kibana/README.md

 The FQDN or IP address and port Kibana should use.

     kibana_elasticsearch_url: "http://localhost:9200"
+    - We use parameter for kibana_elasticsearch_url defined inside hosts file under elastic_server_master

 The URL (including port) over which Kibana will connect to Elasticsearch.